Policies Unlawful Sexual Misconduct Policies and Procedures

 Definitions Of Prohibited Behaviors

 Unlawful sexual misconduct is a broad and overarching term used to identify the conduct that constitutes a form of sex discrimination which violates federal and state law, including Title VII of the Civil Rights Act of 1964; Title IX; Education Amendments of 1972, CA Senate Bill 493 2020, and college policy.
 Unlawful sexual misconduct covers a range of sexual acts committed by one person against another by use of coercion or intimidation or when the individual does not otherwise provide consent or is incapable of providing consent for reasons of age, unconsciousness, mental impairment, or ingestion of drugs, alcohol or other substance.
-All unlawful sexual misconduct is prohibited and includes, but is not limited to sexual harassment, sexual violence, domestic violence, dating violence, sexual assault, stalking, and sexual exploitation.
+All unlawful sexual misconduct is prohibited and includes, but is not limited to sex discrimination, sex-based harassment, sexual violence, domestic violence, dating violence, sexual assault, stalking, and sexual exploitation.
 Unlawful sexual misconduct may be categorized as a Title IX complaint depending on the facts of the situation.
 If so, it is adjudicated under this policy.
 If not, it is adjudicated under the college’s Bias, Harassment and Discrimination Policy.

-Both men and women are protected from sexual harassment, whether that harassment is perpetrated by a member of the same or opposite sex.
+Both men and women are protected from sex-based harassment, whether that harassment is perpetrated by a member of the same or opposite sex.
 Sexual harassment may be committed by a male or a female toward either a male or a female.

-Under CA SB 493, sexual harassment5 means unwelcome sexual advances, requests for sexual favors, and other verbal, visual, or physical conduct of a sexual nature, made by someone from or in the work or educational setting, under any of the following conditions:
+Under CA SB 493, sex-based harassment5 means unwelcome sexual advances, requests for sexual favors, and other verbal, visual, or physical conduct of a sexual nature, made by someone from or in the work or educational setting, under any of the following conditions:

 • Submission to the conduct is explicitly or implicitly made a term or a condition of an individual’s employment, academic status, or progress.